openreplay/documentation/content/configuration/sso.md

 cd openreplay/scripts/helm && ./openreplay-cli -i chalice
 ```

-You can test the setup by inviting yourself (using another email) as a new team member (in 'Preferences' > 'Users').

 ## Identity Provider (IDP) configuration

 Make sure your Identity Provider's response includes the OpenReplay `tenantKey`.
 Its value can be found in the Dashboard, under 'Preferences' > 'Account'.